panchaBhuta/converter/doc/converter/converter_Tuple_helpers.md

 **Parameters**
 - `dataVec`             vector of string, having string representation of numeric values.
-- `colIdx`              start id of dataVec in case vector starts with the column-name.
 - `dataTuple`           values stored in the tuple after performing string-to-value conversion.

 ---